Absence & Punctuality

 Authorised and Unauthorised absences

 We are only allowed to authorise certain categories of absence.
 If your child is genuinely ill, then this is authorised.
-If you go on holiday during term time, this is seen as wilfully preventing your child from access to important education.
+If you go on holiday during term time, this is seen as wilfully preventing your child from accessing important education.
 In this situation your child’s absence will be noted as unauthorised.
 Our curriculum is carefully structured to teach your child important skills and knowledge throughout the term – therefore holidays during term time WILL NOT be authorised by the Head teacher.
-We have a legal and moral obligation to ensure children are not prevented from learning – if you go ahead and take your child out of school a penalty charge may be issued.
+We have a legal and moral obligation to ensure children are not prevented from learning.
+If you go ahead and take your child out of school a penalty charge may be issued.